How Much Does It Cost to Hire a Video Editor?

 Second, many freelance editors and video editing companies offer package deals.

-These are normally very clearly defined in terms of source footage, final video length, and the type of the edit.
+These normally have very clear terms on the of source footage, final video length, and the type of the edit.
 An entry-level package could be just jump cuts, for example.

 While package deals limit the footage you can submit and the type and quality of the finished videos, they also simplify your work planning and budgeting.